zackmdavis/Less_Wrong_Drafts/comment_on_death_and_the_gorgon.md

 -----

-So, cards on the table: this story spends a lot of wordcount satirizing a subculture that, unfortunately, I don't think I can credibly claim not to be a part of.
+So, cards on the table: this story spends a lot of wordcount satirizing a subculture that, unfortunately, I can't credibly claim not to be a part of.
 "Optimized Giving" is clearly a spoof on the longtermist wing of Effective Altruism—and if I'm not happy about how the "Effective Altruism" brand ate my beloved rationalism over the 2010s, I don't think anyone would deny the contiguous memetic legacy involving many of the same people. ([Human subcultures are nested fractally](https://xkcd.com/1095/); for the purposes of reviewing the story, it would benefit no one for me to to insist that Egan isn't talking about me and my people, even if, from _within_ the subculture, it looks like the OpenPhil people and the MIRI people and the Vassarites and ... _&c._ are all totally different and in fact hate each other's guts.)

 I don't want to be defensive, because I'm _not_ loyal to the subculture, its leaders, or its institutions.
 In the story, Beth talks to a professor—think [Émile Torres](https://en.wikipedia.org/wiki/%C3%89mile_P._Torres#Transhumanism,_longtermism,_and_effective_altruism) as a standard-issue Greg Egan character—who studies "apostates" from OG who are angry about "the hubris, the deception, and the waste of money."
 That resonated with me a lot: I have a long [dumb](http://unremediatedgender.space/2023/Jul/blanchards-dangerous-idea-and-the-plight-of-the-lucid-crossdreamer/) [story](http://unremediatedgender.space/2023/Jul/a-hill-of-validity-in-defense-of-meaning/) [to tell](http://unremediatedgender.space/2023/Dec/if-clarity-seems-like-death-to-them/) [about hubris and deception](http://unremediatedgender.space/2024/Mar/agreeing-with-stalin-in-ways-that-exhibit-generally-rationalist-principles/), and the corrupting forces of money are probably a big part of the explanation for [the rise and predictable perversion of Effective Altruism](http://benjaminrosshoffman.com/effective-altruism-is-self-recommending/).